olivershetler/neuroscikit/README.md

 - frequent commits---DO NOT build an entire feature and then commit.
 This can lead to merge conflicts
 - frequent pulls---pull every time before committing and notify partner if there is a merge conflict (tell them to pause on that module)
 - separate hard to test parts of a class or function from the easy parts

+### Contributing to specific modules

+#### core
+`core` is the most fundamental module.
+It should not depend on any other module.
+It should only contain classes and functions that pertain to basic data types that could conceivably have been read from a file.

+When defining new class, please consider the following:
+- Metadata: Are the data in the class metadata for an object that was used in the experiment?
+    - If yes, then the class should be in `core`.
+    - If no, then the class might belong in `library`.
+- Unit Homogenaity: Does the class contain an attriute that contains one principle data structure?
+Are all the data within the principle attribute of the same unit type?
+    - If yes to both, then the class should be in `core`.
+    - If no, then the class might belong in `library`.

+When defining a new function, please consider the following:
+- Does the function operate on a single data type with homogeneous units?
+    - If yes, then the function should be in `core`.
+It might belong inside the pertainant class.
+    - If no, then the function might belong in `library`.

+#### library
+`library` is the module that contains the bulk of the code.
+It should depend only on `core` and a few A and A+ safe libraries (see above).
+It contains the data structures and functions that are used to analyze, visualize and derive new data types from the data objects in the `core` module.

+When defining new classes, please consider the following:
+    - Does the class combine data from multiple `core` classes?
+        - If yes, then the class should be in `library`.
+        - If no, then the class might belong in `core`.
+    - Does the class or function perform a non-invertable transformation on a single data type and/or does the operation change the units? (e.g. converting locations to speeds or velocities)
+        - If yes, then the class should be in `library`.
+        - If no, then the class might belong in `core`.
+    - Does the class store a single object for a single task?
+        - If yes, then the class should be in `library`.
+        - If no, then the class might belong in `scripts` or `widgets`.
+    - Does the class contain only methods that do not cause side effects? (e.g. no direct manipulation of data; only creation and deletion of data attributes; e.g. no read/write or display methods)
+        - If yes, then the class should be in `library`.
+        - If no, then the class might belong in `scripts` or `widgets`.

+When defining new functions, please consider the following:
+    - Does the function perform a single analysis, reformatting or visualization task (without displaying)?
+        - If yes, then the function should be in `library`.
+        - If no, then the function might belong in `scripts` or `widgets`.

+#### scripts
+Architecture rules:
+- Horizontal Segregation: Scripts should not depend on each other.
+- Vertical Segregation: Scripts should not depend on `widgets` or any `x_{}` modules.
+- No Global States: Scripts should not have any global states.
+- No Interfaces: Scripts should not contain any adapters or interfaces.
+- One Configuration Dictionary: Scripts should always take in exactly ONE configuration dictionary.
+- Data Structures: Aside from one configuration dictionary, scripts should only take in data structures from the `core` and `library` modules.

+When defining new classes or functios in the `scripts` module, please consider the following:
+    - Does the class or function perform a sequence of steps that automate a use case?
+        - If yes, then the class or function should be in `scripts`.
+        - If no, then the class or function might belong in `library` or `widgets`.
+    - Does the class or function require user input only at the beginning of the use case?
+        - If yes, then the class or function should be in `scripts`.
+        - If no, then the class or function might belong in `widgets`.

+#### widgets
+When defining new classes in the `widgets` module, please consider the following:
+    - Does the class store part of an abstract user interface (e.g. a `View` or `Controller`)?
+        - If yes, then the class should be in `widgets`.
+        - If no, then the class might belong in `scripts` or `library`.
+    - Does the class contain